Farhan0604/Intership-projects/README.md

 # Internship Projects - CODEXINTERN

 This Repository contains few collection of projects I did in my internship.
-Each project refelects hands on experience on Data Analysis,
+Each project refelects hands on experience on data analysis, sentiment analysis, and automated Google search results scracper

+## Projects Included